Netcentric/accesscontroltool/docs/Migration.md

 ## Install the package

 Install your package on a clean instance and verify your rules.
 Take a look at the output of the package installation if there occured any problems.

+## Next steps

+Now that your rules are working you can take a look at our [best practises](BestPractises.md)